Yulin

-Shaped by the earth of the ancient capital of porcelain, Master Yu’s journey began with the quiet brush of overglaze and underglaze, before finding his true voice in sculpture.
+Shaped by the earth of the ancient capital of porcelain, Yulin’s journey began with the quiet brush of overglaze and underglaze, before finding his true voice in sculpture.
 Clay and glaze became his language — a dialogue of texture, form, and fire.

 In his early days, hand-sculpted fish swam from his imagination into being, each carrying a fragment of innocence, a pulse of emotion, and the shimmering possibilities of color.
 From these beginnings grew a distinctive style of tea ware — layered glazes, high-temperature transformations, and forms that feel alive in the hand.